 Knotted buttonhole stitch

-This stitch is a variation of buttonhole stitch: it has a knot at the end of each of the buttonhole’s ‘legs’.
+This stitch is a variation of buttonhole stitch: it is wider-spaced than a typical buttonhole stitch and has a knot at the end of each of the buttonhole’s ‘leg’.

 Structure of stitch

 A border stitch sometimes used to simulate fringing.
 It can also be used an edging stitch.

 Mrs Archibald Christie, Samplers and Stitches (1921) , p.26